VinothBalakrish/VinothBalakrish/README.md

   </tr>
   <table>
   <tr>
     <td align="center">These roles make me more motivated to continue what I love and help more people in different communities.
-These roles are also the reasons why I choose Developer Relations field. <hr>Find your campus expert: <a href="https://githubcampus.expert/experts">https://githubcampus.expert/experts</a></td>
+These roles are also the reasons why I choose the Developer Relations field. <hr>Find your campus expert: <a href="https://githubcampus.expert/experts">https://githubcampus.expert/experts</a></td>
   </tr>
   </table>
 </table>